Updated on 09/09/25

-If you’re self-employed, a landlord, or have any untaxed income, Making Tax Digital for income tax self-assessment (or MTD for ITSA) will transform the way you report and pay your income tax.
+If you’re self-employed, a landlord, or have any untaxed income, Making Tax Digital for Income Tax Self-Assessment (or MTD for ITSA) is a government initiative that will transform the way you report and pay your income tax.

 But with the timeline and rules always changing, it can be difficult to know when or how to comply with this new way of doing taxes.

 Thankfully, we’ve got you covered.
-Here’s what you need to know.
+Read on to learn what MTD for ITSA is, and what you need to know.

-According to the Government, Making Tax Digital will help the UK become one of the world’s most digitally advanced tax administrations.
+According to the government, MTD will help the UK become one of the world’s most digitally advanced tax administrations.
 MTD for VAT has already been in effect since April 2022 – and income tax is the next step on the road to digitalisation.

 When MTD for ITSA rules come into effect, you’ll no longer need to submit your self-assessment tax returns to HMRC once a year.
-Instead, you’ll use MTD-compatible software to:
+Instead, you’ll use MTD-compatible cloud accounting software to:

 Self-assessment customers with more than one business will need to keep separate records for each income source.

-While previously scheduled for April 2024, the Government recently pushed back MTD for ITSA a further two years to give taxpayers more time to get MTD-ready.
+While previously scheduled for April 2024, the Government recently delayed MTD for ITSA for a further two years to give taxpayers more time to get MTD-ready.

 - April 2026 – sole traders and landlords with incomes over £50,000 will need to comply with MTD for ITSA